Atiku’s Attack on Seyi Tinubu: Fact v Fiction

 Having now viewed the video myself, I was rather disappointed to see the biggest crime that seemed to have been committed during the event was the bugler missing a few notes during his recital.

-A quick fact check, as well as a close view of this video, immediately exposes Abubakar’s ranting’s as baseless and totally unwarranted.
+A quick fact check, as well as a close view of this video, immediately exposes Abubakar’s comments as baseless and unwarranted.

 These are the facts: A group called the Community Auxiliary Development and Effective Transformation Network (CADET) were responsible for the parade.
 This youth empowerment programme often performs this kind of service for dignitaries of various standing.